Harvey Reid has played and taught guitar for 30 years, was a former national

 hard to tell how it sounds until you hear it.
 It is incredibly

 common to be wrong about how you think you did.
-Never stop in

 the middle of a take, or slam the guitar down before the final